 Cardiovascular disease is the one that is pertaining to the heart.
 The heart is not like any other muscle in the body.
 It needs oxygen and an adequate blood supply for its proper functioning.
 In addition to other parts of the body, it also pumps blood to coronary arteries.
 These arteries originate from the base of the aorta and then branch out along the surface of the heart.

 Heart failure: Heart failure does not mean that the heart stops beating.
 This disease is sometimes also called as a congestive heart failure, this means the heart is not pumping blood the way it should.
 The heart keeps working but the body’s need for blood and oxygen is not being met.
 If not treated, heart failure can get worse.
 It is very important to seek medical help as fast as possible if your loved one has heart failure.
 You should follow your doctor’s advice.
 Stem cell treatment for cardiovascular in India is the befitting treatment for all kinds of heart diseases.

 Arrhythmia: An abnormal rhythm of the heart is termed as Arrhythmia.
 There are various types of arrhythmias.
 In some condition the heart tends to beat too slowly, while in others it may beat too fast or irregularly.
 Bradycardia is when the heart rate is less than 60 beats per minute.
-Cardiovascular stem cell treatment is an efficient procedure to cater the underlying treatment.
+Cardiovascular stem cell treatment in Delhi, India is an efficient procedure to cater the underlying treatment.
 Tachycardia is when the heart rate is more than 100 beats per minute.
 An arrhythmia can affect how well the heart works.
 The heart may not be able to pump enough blood to meet the body’s needs.